 I'm not sure where to buy NJM2068 operational amplifiers (op-amp) from.
 Element14 (formerly Farnell) my local go to does not carry them.

 I decided on replacing the '2068 with a On-Semi MC33078.
 Similar specifications on paper, and cheap enough in 1 off quantities under $2 for an audio op-amp.

-Replaced both capacitor and op-amp, and removed the wire link from the mains relay on standby board.
-Presto - unit does not go into protection mode.
+Upon replacement of both capacitor and op-amp, and removing the wire link from the mains relay on standby board.
+The unit no longer goes into protection mode.

 Note: For new players the author does not recommend attempting to repair mains powered equipment.Mains equipment requires care, attention and are at lethal voltages.